Debugging and Profiling#

 fn kernel_with_custom_mlir<const S: [i32; 2]>(...) { ... }

-Common Errors and Fixes#
+Errors and Crashes#

 let a: Tile<f32, {[64, 64]}> = ...;